mtxslv/mtxslv.github.io/_posts/2020-04-12-opencv_basics.md

 ```
 {% endraw %}

+This array will store the second point after the first one.
+Each of them has two coordinates.
+I already initialized it.

-The next step is to input the image.
+The next step is to get the image.
+The process to input the picture can be seen [here](https://github.com/mtxslv/dca0445_dip/wiki/How-to-run-the-algorithms-(an-example)).
+Below we see the block that runs to store the pixels information as greylevels inside the `image` object.

 {% raw %}
 ```cpp